jacobweinstock/tinkerbell-next/README.md

 docker-compose up -d
 ```

-2. Add the hardware data to tink-server
+2. Add one of the hardware data json to tink-server

 ```bash
 # using the hook operating system installation environment